Connecticut Nursing License Requirements

-Prospective advanced practice registered nurses must earn an education in advanced nursing pharmacology consisting of at least 30 hours.9 Note that following licensure, to prescribe controlled drugs advanced practice registered nurses must also obtain a Connecticut Controlled Substance Registration and a Federal Drug Enforcement Administration registration.10 Links to the appropriate registration sites can be found on the Connecticut Department of Public Health website.10
+Prospective advanced practice registered nurses must earn an education in advanced nursing pharmacology consisting of at least 30 hours.9 Note that to prescribe controlled drugs, advanced practice registered nurses must also obtain a Connecticut Controlled Substance Registration and a Federal Drug Enforcement Administration registration.10 Links to the appropriate registration sites can be found on the Connecticut Department of Public Health website.10

 4. Become Nationally Certified as an Advanced Practice Nurse.

 In addition to completing a master’s degree approved by a national certifying body, prospective advanced practice registered nurses who wish to become licensed in Connecticut must become nationally certified.9 This certification can be obtained by one or more of the national associations approved by the Connecticut Department of Public Health, a current list of which can be found on the department’s website.9